subhamchbty/expressjs-template/README.md

-# Node.js Express Mongo TypeScript Template
+# Node.js Express.js MongoDB TypeScript Template

 This is a starter template for creating a Node.js web application using the Express.js framework, MongoDB as the database, and TypeScript for type checking.